 We knitters hate to throw away yarn so our stash is full of leftover oddballs and scraps of yarn too small for most projects.
 Here are some clever stash busting ideas to de-stash those yarn remnants.
-Don’t have any leftover yarn (ha, ha)?
-You can always get more yarn!
 These make great quick gifts, too!
+Updated 10/20/23

 This cozy convenient alternative to mittens and gloves is made with scraps and oddballs of yarn.
 The muff keeps you nice and toasty, yet you can take your hands in and out quickly.
 Great for car rides and strolls.
 Designed by Stephanie Shiman